 eCommerce is a general term describing the actions of buying and selling products or services over the internet.
-Ecommerce marketing is the practice of using promotional tactics to drive traffic to your online store, converting that traffic into paying customers and retaining those relationships post-purchase.
+Ecommerce marketing is the practice of using promotional tactics to drive traffic to your online store, converting them into paying customers and retaining those relationships post-purchase.

 A holistic eCommerce marketing strategy is made up of marketing tactics both on and off your website.